kabaka/aws-usage-visualizer/README.md

 ## Usage

 These instructions are somewhat disjointed and may be confusing.
-If you don't understand then, you are probably better off waiting for the tool to become more mature.
+If you don't understand them, you are probably better off waiting for the tool to become more mature.

 ### Configuration